-- Devices intended to be used to detect the presence of, or exposure to, a transmissible agent in blood, blood components, blood derivatives, cells, tissues or organs in order to assess their suitability for transfusion or transplantation, or - Devices intended to be used to detect the presence of, or exposure to, a transmissible agent that causes a life-threatening, often incurable, disease with a high risk of propagation

-Rationale: The application of this rule as defined above should be in accordance with the rationale that follows: Devices in this Class are intended to be used to ensure the safety of blood and blood components for transfusion and/or cells, tissues and organs for transplantation.
+- Devices intended to be used to detect the presence of, or exposure to, a transmissible agent in blood, blood components, cells, tissues or organs or any of their derivatives, in order to assess their suitability for transfusion, transplantation or cell administration; - Devices intended to be used to detect the presence of, or exposure to, a transmissible agent that causes a life-threatening, disease with a high or suspected risk of propagation; - Rationale: The application of this rule as defined above should be in accordance with the rationale that follows: Devices in this Class are intended to be used to ensure the safety of blood and blood components for transfusion and/or cells, tissues and organs for transplantation.
 In most cases, the result of the test is the major determinant as to whether the donation/product will be used.
 Serious diseases are those that result in death or long-term disability, that are often incurable or require major therapeutic interventions and where an accurate diagnosis is vital to mitigate the public health impact of the condition.

-Examples: Tests to detect infection by HIV, HCV, HBV, HTLV.
-This Rule applies to first-line assays, confirmatory assays and supplemental assays.

-Rule 2: IVD medical devices intended to be used for blood grouping, or tissue typing to ensure the immunological compatibility of blood, blood components, cells, tissue or organs that are intended for transfusion or transplantation, are classified as Class C, except for ABO system [A (ABO1), B (ABO2), AB (ABO3)], rhesus system [RH1 (D), RH2 (C), RH3 (E), RH4 (c), RH5 (e)], Kell system [Kel1 (K)], Kidd system [JK1 (Jka), JK2 (Jkb)] and Duffy system [FY1 (Fya), FY2 (Fyb)] determinations which are classified as Class D.

-Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: A high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation places the device into Class D. The rule divides blood grouping devices into two subsets, Class C or D, depending on the nature of the blood group antigen the IVD medical device is designed to detect, and its importance in a transfusion setting.

-Examples: HLA, Duffy system (other Duffy systems except those listed in the rule as Class D are in Class C).

-Rule 3: IVD medical devices are classified as Class C if they are intended for use:

-- in detecting the presence of, or exposure to, a sexually transmitted agent.
+- Examples: Tests to detect infection by HIV, HCV, HBV, HTLV.
+This Rule applies to first-line assays, confirmatory assays and supplemental assays. - Rule 2: IVD medical devices intended to be used for blood grouping, or tissue typing to ensure the immunological compatibility of blood, blood components, cells, tissue or organs that are intended for transfusion or transplantation, are classified as Class C, except when intended to determine any of the following markers: ABO system [A (ABO1), B (ABO2), AB (ABO3)], Rhesus system [RH1 (D), RH2 (C), RH3 (E), RH4 (c), RH5 (e), RHW1], Kell system [Kel1 (K)], Kidd system [JK1 (Jka), JK2 (Jkb)]; or Duffy system [FY1 (Fya), FY2 (Fyb)] in which case they are classified as Class D. - Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule, which is as follows: A high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation places the device into Class D. The rule divides blood-grouping devices into two subsets, Class C or D, depending on the nature of the blood group antigen the IVD medical device is designed to detect, and its importance in a transfusion setting. - Examples: HLA, Duffy system (other Duffy systems except those listed in the rule as Class D are in Class C). - Rule 3: IVD medical devices are classified as Class C if they are intended for use: - in detecting the presence of, or exposure to, a sexually transmitted agent.
 Examples: Sexually transmitted diseases, such as Chlamydia trachomatis, Neisseria gonorrhoeae. - in detecting the presence in cerebrospinal fluid or blood of an infectious agent with a risk of limited propagation.
-Examples: Neisseria meningitidis or Cryptococcus neoformans. - in detecting the presence of an infectious agent where there is a significant risk that an erroneous result would cause death or severe disability to the individual or fetus being tested.
-Examples: diagnostic assay for CMV, Chlamydia pneumoniae, Methycillin Resistant Staphylococcus aureus. - in pre-natal screening of women in order to determine their immune status towards transmissible agents.
-Examples: Immune status tests for Rubella or Toxoplasmosis. - in determining infective disease status or immune status, and where there is a risk that an erroneous result will lead to a patient management decision resulting in an imminent life-threatening situation for the patient.
+Examples: Neisseria meningitidis or Cryptococcus neoformans. - in detecting the presence of an infectious agent, if there is a significant risk that an erroneous result would cause death or severe disability to the individual, foetus or embryo being tested or to the individual's offspring.
+Examples: diagnostic assay for CMV, Chlamydia pneumoniae, Methycillin Resistant Staphylococcus aureus.

+- in pre-natal screening of women in order to determine their immune status towards transmissible agents.
+Examples: Immune status tests for Rubella or Toxoplasmosis. - in determining infective disease status or immune status, and where there is a risk that an erroneous result will lead to a patient management decision resulting in an imminent life-threatening situation or severe disability for the patient or for the patient's offspring.

 Examples: Enteroviruses, CMV and HSV in transplant patients.